make your first dance a moment to remember.

 + WHAT SHOULD WE WEAR TO DANCE LESSONS?

 You can wear anything that you're comfortable moving in: jeans & t-shirt, work out clothes, a suit, a dress, or just whatever you wore to work today.
 If you have the shoes you plan on wearing on the big day, bring them in so we can start practicing in them ASAP (the shoes make a big difference).
 If you're worried about scuffing them up, bring something similar, or brides- we can create "sock booties" to cover up your shoes.
 If you're wondering what shoes are optimal for dancing, women should wear a low heel (no higher than 3") with a smooth bottom, and men should wear leather-soled shoes.
 As we get closer to your wedding day, we'll start to try to mimic your wedding-day-wardrobe too (brides, we promise we'll still keep the dress a secret).

 + DO YOU OFFER WEDDING DANCE GROUP CLASSES?

-We do not offer a wedding dance group class because we believe it's optimal to learn in a private lesson setting when preparing for your first dance.
+We do not offer an ongoing wedding dance group class because we believe it's optimal to learn in a private lesson setting when preparing for your first dance.
 However, we do offer private group lessons if you'd like to get some friends and family together to learn some basics for the reception!
 Contact us for specific rates.